mickymacirl/CI-P2-Fruit/README.md

 ### Colors

-- The website, logo and text effects use the following colors which go together well.
+- The website, logo and text effects use the following colors, which go together well.

 - Forest Green Traditional, Marigold and Golden Poppy.